ZexiXin/CYBR8480_Semester_Project/README.md

 **Acceptance Criteria:**
 * A fitness fanatic uses HealthCare mobile app to measure heart rate after exercising, in case higher heart rate causes drained or injury.
-  * “Given I’m a fitness fanatic who likes to do intensive execise, and I download the HealthCare mobile app.
+  * “Given I’m a fitness fanatic who likes to do intensive exercise, and I download the HealthCare mobile app.
 When I have working out for a while, I can place my fingers on my     phone's camera and test my heart rate without wearing any physical detector.
 Then, I can decide if I need to do more exercise or not, so I don't get drained or injury."

 ## User stories 3